TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 114/Psalms 114.7.md

 ---

-Tremble, thou earth, at the presence of the Lord, At the presence of the God of Jacob,
+Tremble, you earth, at the presence of the Lord, at the presence of the God of Jacob,